Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe Radeon RX 5700 XT, in theory, should perform quite a bit faster than the Radeon RX 6650 XT overall. (explain)
+Memory BandwidthTheoretically, the Radeon RX 5700 XT should be a lot faster than the Radeon RX 6650 XT overall. (explain)

-Texel RateThe Radeon RX 6650 XT should be a bit (approximately 2%) more effective at AF than the Radeon RX 5700 XT. (explain)
+Texel RateThe Radeon RX 6650 XT should be a little bit (approximately 2%) faster with regards to texture filtering than the Radeon RX 5700 XT. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison